 - powdered sugar and cinnamon, to garnish

 - First, make the almond streusel topping.
-Whisk together the all-purpose flour, almond flour and salt in a bowl.
+Whisk together the all-purpose flour, almond flour, sugar and salt in a bowl.
 Add the butter and toss to coat the pieces in flour.
 Using your fingers, combine the butter with the flour mixture, breaking it into small pieces until it is no larger than ⅛ inch.
 Put in the freezer while you prepare the batter.

 - For the batter, whisk together the flour with the baking powder, baking soda and salt in a bowl.